CLUB POLICIES

 UNEXCUSED ABSENCES - PENALTIES

-Game and Training absences incur the same penalties.
-An unexcused absence means neither the parent or the player notified the coach/team manager via their team’s WhatsApp chat (or privately contacted the coach/TM) that the player would be absent from training or a game.
+An unexcused absence means neither the parent or the player notified the coach/team manager via their team’s WhatsApp chat (or privately contacted the coach/TM) of the absence PRIOR to the training or game.

-• The second UNEXCUSED absence will incur a 1 quarter penalty during the next played game.
+The second UNEXCUSED absence will incur a 1 quarter penalty during the next played game.

-• The third UNEXCUSED absence will incur a half game penalty during the next played game.
+The third UNEXCUSED absence will incur a half game penalty during the next played game.

-• The fourth UNEXCUSED absence will incur a full game penalty for the next game played. *That player will still suit up and sit on the bench and will be counted as an active player for that game.
+The fourth UNEXCUSED absence will incur a full game penalty for the next game played. *That player will still suit up and sit on the bench and will be counted as an active player for that game.
 They just will not take the court.
 Coaches need to enforce this regardless of when it occurs in the season.

-• If a player has a 5th UNEXCUSED absence, they will be removed from the team.
+If a player has a 5th UNEXCUSED absence, they will be removed from the team.

 This is a volunteer-run organization and we dedicate our time and energy to these players.
 Simply communicating when players will be away is a minor request that demonstrates accountability and respect for others.